axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

   - `list`

     Mandatory parameter.
-A {{% productparam "abbrev" %}} list.
+A {{% param "product.abbrev" %}} list.

 ## format-cef-extension {#template-function-format-cef-extension}

-{{% productparam "abbrev" %}} version {{% conditional-text include-if="pe" %}}5 F6{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}3.8{{% /conditional-text %}} includes a new template function (`format-cef-extension`) to format name-value pairs as ArcSight Common Event Format extensions.
+{{% param "product.abbrev" %}} version {{% conditional-text include-if="pe" %}}5 F6{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}3.8{{% /conditional-text %}} includes a new template function (`format-cef-extension`) to format name-value pairs as ArcSight Common Event Format extensions.
 Note that the template function only formats the selected name-value pairs, it does not provide any mapping.
 There is no special support for creating the prefix part of a Common Event Format (CEF) message.
 Note that the order of the elements is random.
 For details on the CEF extension escaping rules format, see the [ArcSight Common Event Format](https://kc.mcafee.com/resources/sites/MCAFEE/content/live/CORP_KNOWLEDGEBASE/78000/KB78712/en_US/CEF_White_Paper_20100722.pdf).

-You can use the [value-pairs]({{< relref "/docs/chapter-concepts/concepts-value-pairs/_index.md" >}}) that {{% productparam "abbrev" %}} stores about the log message as CEF fields.
+You can use the [value-pairs]({{< relref "/docs/chapter-concepts/concepts-value-pairs/_index.md" >}}) that {{% param "product.abbrev" %}} stores about the log message as CEF fields.
 Using value-pairs, you can:

   - select which value-pairs to use as CEF fields,